What They Do: Opticians help fit eyeglasses and contact lenses, following prescriptions from ophthalmologists and optometrists.

 Opticians employed in retail settings may be required to work evenings and weekends.
 Most opticians work full time, although part-time opportunities also are available.

-Employment of opticians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of opticians is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 The growth in the older population is anticipated to lead to greater demand for eye care services.
 Because people usually have eye problems more frequently as they age, the need for opticians is likely to grow with the increase in the number of older people.